Life Underground: Description and history

 The installation is a series of whimsical miniature bronze sculptures depicting cartoon like characters showing people and animals in various situations, and additional abstract sculptures, which are dispersed throughout the station platforms and passageways.
 Otterness said the subject of the work is "the impossibility of understanding life in New York" and describes the arrangement of the individual pieces as being “scattered in little surprises.”
 Art critic Olympia Lambert wrote that "the lovable bronze characters installed there are joined together by a common theme of implied criminality mixed with an undercurrent of social anarchy," but labeled them as "too cute", saying that this "undercuts the work's more critical edge."
 Many of the figures have moneybag heads, and Otterness credits 19th century political cartoonist Thomas Nast's depiction of Boss Tweed and the corruption of Tammany Hall that was ongoing at the time of the subway's initial construction as his inspiration for these.

 One of the larger pieces depicts a sewer alligator, as described by reporter Michael Rundle: "There is a bronze alligator on the Eighth Avenue and 14th Street subway platform, wearing a suit and tie.
 A 10 in-high bronze man — also wearing a suit and tie — is struggling to escape his powerful jaws.
 Watching the scene, aside from throngs of L train riders, is another 10 in figure.
 He stands beside his stricken friend, hands clasped behind his back, as if to say: 'I told you not to get so close'.”
 Otterness' sculpture has been praised for its appeal to all ages.
-The New York Times published a 2003 account describing the interaction of a 4-year old boy with the sewer alligator.
+The New York Times published a 2003 account describing the interaction of a 4-year-old boy with the sewer alligator.
 After jumping on the alligator's head and trying to wrestle the little man from his bronze jaws, the observer notes that the boy, "about to give up, he kicked the alligator, his foot connecting solidly with the bronze head.
 Surprise spread across his face as he ran away, crying, 'Mom, it tried to bite me!'."

+Otterness had originally been contracted to sculpt 20 bronze figures, which were to have been installed in 1998.
 Otterness became so obsessed with this project, that he delivered more than four times the amount of artwork he was originally commissioned to produce.
 His wife finally made him end expansion of the collection by imploring him to stop "giving away our daughter's whole inheritance".
 The complete series encompasses more than 100 individual pieces.
-Some of the individual pieces were put on public display in 1996 on the southeast corner of Central Park at Grand Army Plaza, and then in Battery Park City in Lower Manhattan in 1997, to get public reaction prior to its installation originally scheduled for 1998.
+Some of the individual pieces were put on public display in 1996 on the southeast corner of Central Park at Grand Army Plaza, and then in Battery Park City in Lower Manhattan in 1997, to get public reaction prior to its installation, which was originally scheduled for 1998.
 Approximately 25 of the pieces were finally installed at the end of 2000. with the balance installed in the following years.
 The entire project took 10 years from commissioning to the final completion of the installation.